module Kwconfig:sig..end

 %filename REQ UNIQ %max OPT UNIQ %development OPT UNIQ %user OPT REP

-If this schema lives in the file /etc/config.schema
+If this schema lives in the file /etc/config.schema, and the

 let schema = "/etc/config.schema" in parse ~schema:(schema, Kwrefer.compile_file schema) "/etc/config"